Scahentoarrhonon

-The Scahentoarrhonon or Scahentowanenrhonon were a little-known indigenous people of North America originally from the Wyoming Valley, Pennsylvania, which they called Scahentowanen ('It is a very great plain').
+The Scahentoarrhonon or Scahentowanenrhonon were a little-known Indigenous people of North America originally from the Wyoming Valley, Pennsylvania, which they called Scahentowanen ('It is a very great plain').

 History

 Little is known of the Scahentoarrhonon.
 They were recorded in the Jesuit Relation for 1635.
 They appear to have been destroyed as a tribe by the Iroquois in 1652 during the Beaver Wars.
 Survivors may have been assimilated by one or more of the Five Nations.

-Language

-Scahentoarrhonon was an Iroquoian language, likely related to Susquehannock, Wendat, Erie and Wenrohronon.